pdfernhout/narrafirma/tools/readme_tools.txt

 Run to install json-server globally: $sudo npm install -g json-server Set up local external tools (under .settings, "node.js.launch" and "test server.launch")

-To do the conversion, select the file convert_design_to_code.js and pick external tool to run node.js To run the test server, select the external tool to run the "test server".
+Obsolete: To do the conversion, select the file convert_design_to_code.js and pick external tool to run node.js
+Obsolete: To run the test server, select the external tool to run the "test server".

 References:
 http://nodejs.org/download/